taesoosong/taesoosong.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Assistant Professor in the Urban & Environmental Policy & Planning (UEPP) program in the School of Public and International Affairs (SPIA) at Virginia Tech.
+I am an Assistant Professor in the Urban & Environmental Policy & Planning (UEPP) program in the School of Public and International Affairs (SPIA) at Virginia Tech.

 My research asks how housing supply shapes who gets to live where, and with what consequences for inequality.